 Daniel is in his early twenties now, but he remembers one day from that year clearly.
-He was in his Year Three classroom, and his grandmother had come into the classroom carrying a small electronic music keyboard.
+He was in his Year Three classroom, and his grandmother had come to bring him lunch.
+A woman came into the classroom carrying a small electronic music keyboard.
 She greeted Daniel's teacher, and sat down with one of the other students, who started to play something on the keyboard.
 Daniel's grandmother nudged him.
 "Tell her you can play!"
 She whispered.

-The visiting music teacher in Daniel's classroom that day was Judith Bell, one of Christchurch's leading music educators.
-She has decades of teaching experience, and she is a passionate advocate for the system which allows teachers like her to visit schools across New Zealand and give children like Daniel free or subsidised specialist music lessons: the itinerant music teaching programme.
+That visiting music teacher was Judith Bell, one of Christchurch's leading music educators.
+With decades of teaching experience, Judith is a passionate advocate for the the itinerant music teaching programme - a system which allows teachers like her to visit schools across New Zealand and give children like Daniel free or subsidised specialist music lessons.

 Judith learned the value of government-funded music lessons when she was at school herself.

 Her career as a teacher crept up on her.
-People started asking her for lessons, and a teacher asked her to come in and do some relief teaching.
-After she got married and har her first baby, she started teaching preschool music classes.
+People began asking for lessons, then a teacher asked her to do some relief teaching.
+After she got married and had her first baby, she started teaching preschool music classes.
 "Then as my children grew I started helping out in their schools, and I was doing more and more itinerant music teaching.
 The turning point was when my older son reached intermediate school and started a music group in his class, and he asked me to come and help take it, and the school offered me a permanent job."

 She still has that job, as the director of the thriving music programme at Chisnallwood Intermediate.
 When she started, the school had four regular itinerant music teachers.
 Today they have sixteen.
 She has seen music make a vast and lasting difference in the lives of many children.
-It can be particularly valuable to children new to the country, even ones whose English is not fluent yet.
+It can be particularly valuable to children new to the country, even ones whose English is not yet fluent.